-While there are a variety of drive mechanisms being used in the modern road hub, the two most popular systems are the pawl type system and a ratchet style system.
-The ENVE Road Hub utilizes a ratchet style drive system that was developed by Mavic called ID360 (Instant Drive 360).
-Ratchets when compared to pawl type systems require fewer moving parts and provide more positive and instant engagement feel because there is no flex or slop in ratchet engagement (assuming you aren’t running a low tooth count ratchet).
+While there are a variety of drive mechanisms being used in the modern road hub, the two most popular systems are the pawl-type system and a ratchet-style system.
+The ENVE Road Hub utilizes a ratchet-style drive system that was developed by Mavic called ID360 (Instant Drive 360).
+Ratchets when compared to pawl-type systems require fewer moving parts and provide a more positive and instant engagement feel because there is no flex or slop in ratchet engagement (assuming you aren’t running a low tooth count ratchet).
 While some ratchet systems require two springs, ID360 uses only one.
 Fewer small and moving parts ultimately mean that the hub can be lighter weight and most importantly you are less likely to lose a vital hub component while traveling with your bike.

 The ID360 ratchet features 40 points of engagement which strikes an optimal balance of durability, response, and drag reduction.